nextflow-io/nextflow/docs/operator.md

 :language: console
 ```

 An optional filter can be provided to select which items to count.
-The selection criteria can be a literal value, a {ref}`regular expression <script-regexp>`, a type qualifier (i.e. Java class), or a boolean predicate.
+The selection criteria can be a literal value, a [regular expression ](script-regexp), a type qualifier (i.e. Java class), or a boolean predicate.
 For example:

 ```{literalinclude} snippets/count-with-filter-number.nf
 :language: groovy